 Global interest in the computing history is growing.
 One large part of our technological evolution is the Internet that helped bring so many people together.
 As early online services evolved over time, many of them disappeared and went extinct.
 We did not want an important part of our cultural heritage disappear, so around 2011 a long term project started with the goal of preserving and restoring a part of the Internet that existed in it’s early days.

 Through Protoweb we are bringing back these long lost web sites.

 Web from the 90s

-Museum - not an archive
+Interactive Museum - not a file archive

 It is a service that can be utilized by computing history organizations for purposes of demonstrating the early World Wide Web, and by vintage computer enthusiasts.
 It allows users and interested parties to browse the Internet with classic web browsers.
-That is the essence of ProtoWeb, and the service is developing, as more web sites are brought online thanks to the Internet history enthusiasts who are working hard to contribute content and fix broken links.
+That is the essence of the Protoweb platform.
+New classic web sites are continuously being brought back online thanks to the Internet history enthusiasts who are working hard to rebuild the Internet of the past.

 Quality over Quantity

 Protoweb wasn’t created to be an all-encompassing archive of data.
 It’s purpose is mainly to focus on accuracy of the user experience and present web pages as close as possible to original to the user.
 Over time the list of accessible websites has grown as our amazing team of volunteers rebuild and restore them using many sources.
 Emphasis is placed on finding and restoring resources that are extinct, or are at risk of becoming extinct.
 Online services that no longer exist today are brought back on Protoweb along with pages that link to them.
 All online resources on Protoweb are publicly available and are free to use.